Seven Thousand Cadres Conference

-The Conference
+Conference

-The Conference took place in Beijing, China from 11 January - February 1962.
+The Conference took place in Beijing, China, from 11 January to 7 February 1962.

 During the conference, Liu Shaoqi, the 2nd President of China and Vice Chairman of the Communist Party, delivered an important speech that formally attributed 30% of the famine to natural disasters and 70% to man-made mistakes, which were mainly the radical economic policies of the Great Leap Forward since 1958.

 The policies of Mao Zedong were criticized, and Mao also made self-criticism as the conference promoted "criticism and self-criticism".
 CCP vice chairman Lin Biao, however, continued his praises of Mao at the conference.
 The conference promoted "democratic centralism" within the Communist Party.

 Influence

 After the 7,000 Cadres Conference, Liu Shaoqi together with Deng Xiaoping, was in charge of most policies within the party and the government, while Mao took a semi-retired role.

 The conference corrected some of the far-left economic policies.
 Economic reforms such as sanzi yibao (三自一包) which allowed free market and household responsibility for agricultural production were carried out by Liu Shaoqi, Deng Zihui and others.
 The reforms alleviated the economic difficulties after the Great Leap Forward to an extent.